samtools/hts-specs/refget.md

 suppress_footer: true
 ---

-# Refget API Specification v0.2
+# Refget API Specification v1.0.0
 {:.no_toc}

 * Do not remove this line (it will not be displayed) {:toc}

+## Introduction

+Reference sequences are fundamental to genomic analysis and interpretation however naming is a serious issue.
+For example the reference genomic sequence GRCh38/1 is also known as hg38/chr1, CM000663.2 and NC_000001.11.
+In addition there is no standardised way to access reference sequence from providers such as INSDC (ENA, Genbank, DDBJ), Ensembl or UCSC.

+Refget enables access to reference sequences using an identifier derived from the sequence itself.

+Refget uses a hash algorithm (by default `MD5`) to generate a checksum identifier, which is a digest of the underlying sequence.
+This removes the need for a single accessioning authority to identify a reference sequence and improves the provenance of sequence used in analysis.
+In addition refget defines a simple scheme to retrieve reference sequence via this checksum identifier.

+Refget is intended to be used in any scenario where full or partial access to reference sequence is required e.g. the CRAM file format or a genome browser.

 ## Design principles
-Refget enables access to reference sequences using an identifier derived from the sequence itself.

 The API has the following features:

 - The checksum algorithm used to derive the sequence identifier shall be a mainstream algorithm available standard across multiple platforms and programming languages.
 - The client may request a sub-sequence, which the server is expected to honour
+- Refget was designed to enable access to nucleotide sequences, however other sequences could be provided via the same mechanism e.g. cDNA, CDS, mRNA or proteins

 Explicitly this API does NOT:

 - Provide a way to discover identifiers for valid sequences.
 Clients obtain these via some out of band mechanism

-## OpenAPI 3.0 Description
+## OpenAPI Description

-An OpenAPI description of this specification is available and [describes the 0.2 version](pub/refget-openapi.yaml).
+An OpenAPI description of this specification is available and [describes the 1.0.0 version](pub/refget-openapi.yaml).
+OpenAPI is a language independent way of describing REST services and is compatible with a number of [third party tools](http://openapi.tools/).

+## Compliance

+Implementors can check if their refget implementations conform to the specification by using our [compliance suite](https://github.com/ga4gh/refget-compliance-suite).
+A summary of all known public implementations is available from our [compliance report website](https://andrewyatz.github.io/refget-compliance/).

 ## Protocol essentials

-All API invocations are made to a configurable HTTP(S) endpoint, receive URL-encoded query string parameters, and return text or other allowed formatting as requested by the user.
+All API invocations are made to a configurable HTTP(S) endpoint, receive URL-encoded query string parameters and HTTP headers, and return text or other allowed formatting as requested by the user.
 Successful requests result with HTTP status code 200 and have the appropriate text encoding in the response body as defined for each endpoint.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.

 The response for sequence retrieval has a character set of US-ASCII and consists solely of the requested sequence or sub-sequence with no line breaks.
 Other formatting of the response sequence may be allowed by the server, subject to standard negotiation with the client via the Accept header.